 A wedding dress isn’t a typical mid-calf V-neck gown that comes with a split bodycon.
 You can stroll into a boutique downtown and purchase a gown with such features.
 However, you can’t do so with a wedding dress as they are usually made to order.

-The designers need to wait for your measurements to arrive to ensure that you get a fitting dress.
+The designers must wait for your measurements to arrive to ensure you get a fitting dress.
 Sewing your wedding gown according to your measurements helps reduce the number of modifications needed after the gown gets to you.

 · You Ordered During Wedding Season